fernandolezama/fernandolezama.github.io/CodesImple.md

 ## Implementation of HyDE-DF algorithm.

-As regular user, please download [1] HyDE-DF implementation to test the algorithm and perform modifications if needed. use [2] and [3] to go deep into the material of papers using HyDE-DF.
+Please download "[1] HyDE-DF implementation" to test the algorithm and perform modifications if needed.
+You can use [2] and [3] to go deep into the material of papers using HyDE-DF.

 * [1] HyDE-DF implementation: Ready to be tested in 50 benchmark functions.
 Note this is the source code of the algorithm ease to test and modify.
-[Matlab Code](https://github.com/fernandolezama/HyDEDF_Source/blob/master/HyDEDF_SWEVO2019.rar)
+[Matlab Code](code/HyDEDF_SWEVO2019.rar)[(Github-Repository)](https://github.com/fernandolezama/HyDEDF_Source)

 * [2] HyDE-DF (All experiments!!!) for Lezama et al.: HyDE-DF: A novel self-adaptive version of differential evolution for numerical optimization.
 Swarm and evolutionary computation.
 2019
 [(Github-Repository)](https://github.com/fernandolezama/HyDE-DF_SWEVO2019_Experiments)